lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 animal->react(); // undefined behavior
 ```

 Calling `cat->react()`, correctly calls `Cat::react` via static dispatch.
-However with dynamic dispatch from its Base class method `Animal::react` via the type-erased call `animal->react()`, this would lead to undefined behavior (a segmentation fault if in debug mode or compiler's reachability analysis doesn't see the `memset`.
-Otherwise, the compiler **CAN** decide to simply ignore it given it is undefined behavior).
+However with dynamic dispatch from its Base class method `Animal::react` via the type-erased call `animal->react()`, the compiler **CAN** decide to simply elide/ignore it given it is undefined behavior (invocation of a null function pointer), if in debug mode or the compiler's reachability analysis is unable to see the `memset` it could lead to a segmentation fault.

 To examine why this happens, let's take a look at implementing implement a virtual class with a custom dynamic dispatch/v-table: